Read this first!

 Whichever census site you use, it's absolutely crucial that you note the references that identify the precise page of the census where

 you've found your relatives.
-These references are almost always part of the transcription - here's what you should be looking for:
+These references are almost always part of the transcription - but if you use Ancestry they may not be all in the same place

 England & Wales 1841: Piece, Book, Folio, Page